The pandemic made science more accessible than ever. Let's keep it that way.

 Luckily, Zhang wasn’t alone in recognizing the value of accessible science during this pandemic.
 Many academic publishers, including big names like Elsevier, Springer Nature, and SAGE lifted their paywalls, which can be pricey, for most COVID-related content.
 And to meet demand, journals’ speed of peer-review dramatically increased.
 Meanwhile, new research increasingly published on preprint servers ahead of peer-review and scientists created organic task forces to analyze them.
 It was like some kind of weird make-believe world where science happened quickly and collaboratively, and research articles were shared on the house.
 (The system, however, was still not immune to mistakes.)
 “The pandemic has shown us all in real-time the value and vital importance and role of open science,” Steven Inchcoombe, the chief publishing and solutions officer at Springer Nature, told me in an email, “not just within academia, but for everyone.”

 Now, after more than a year derailed by the virus, the case for keeping science open-access—that is, free to readers—couldn’t be any stronger.
-“If you believe that science matters to solving COVID, then you have to believe that any delays in communicating science would have slowed it down,” says Michael Eisen, editor-in-chief of the journal eLife, a professor of genetics, genomics and development at UC-Berkeley, and a co-founder of Public Library of Science (PLOS).
+“If you believe that science matters to solving COVID, then you have to believe that any delays in communicating science would have slowed it down,” says Michael Eisen, editor-in-chief of the journal eLife, a professor of genetics, genomics and development at UC Berkeley, and a co-founder of Public Library of Science (PLOS).
 Plus, COVID isn’t the only global crisis our planet is facing.
 What about climate change or cancer or malaria or biodiversity loss or bee colony collapse disorder or coral bleaching?
 Wouldn’t we benefit from those research articles being freely accessible?

 Indeed, advocates have been making this argument for decades, most famously, open-access activist Aaron Swartz, who in 2013 took his life after being arrested for illegally downloading millions of journal articles that he planned to post online.
 Since then, the calls to free science have grown louder as more researchers acknowledge that the science publishing system makes little sense.